 The original Charlie’s Angels series was big on Singaporean TV during my childhood but truth is, I never paid much attention to it.

-Probably because I was too young to appreciate the true beauty of women, I found the series boring and rather “eeeek!”
+That is due to me being too young then to appreciate the true beauty of women, I found the series boring and rather “eeeek!”
 In fact, the only thing that interested me back then was Charlie’s voice.
-Silly as it was, his suave voice, and that retro voice box, were the only things I found cool about the series.
+Silly as it was, his suave male voice, and that retro voice box, were the only things I found cool about the series.

-Vice versa I have fond memories of the early 2000 movies.
-These do not count among my favourite action flicks, but I do feel they were fun in an over-the-top, tongue in cheek way.
+Jump forth two decades, I have fond memories of the early 2000 movies.
+These certainly do not count among my favourite action flicks, but I do feel they were fun in an over-the-top, tongue-in-cheek way.
 Oh, could I reveal I briefly had a crush on Demi Moore after watching Full Throttle?
 She was so, ahem, ahem …

-What went wrong with the movie is how flat and unfunny everything is.
+What went wrong with the movie is, in turn, how flat and unfunny everything is.
 I don’t recall any humour actually working.
-The background of the two Angels are largely sidelined too, despite the potential for more engaging storytelling involved.
+The backgrounds of the two Angels are largely sidelined too, despite the potential for more engaging storytelling involved.

 Worse, for all the claims by Banks of this being a feminist movie, the story heavily relies on classic feminine seduction methods.
 Admittedly, this is a conundrum inherited from the TV series, but for a 2019 reboot, is it unfair to expect a revision?